 Sellers in the US, UK, Canada, and Australia can buy postage labels directly through Etsy.
 Postage labels save valuable time allowing you to print your labels at home and automatically generating information to share with the customer like tracking numbers and estimated delivery details.
 Learn more about postage labels on Etsy.

-For sellers in other countries, you can purchase postage labels through your preferred delivery carrier.
+For sellers in other countries, you can purchase postage labels through your preferred delivery company.
 Many delivery carriers offer postage labels that you can purchase online and print at home.

 How to set up delivery policies